The best PS5 games for 2024: Top PlayStation titles to play right now

 Resident Evil Village is delightful.
 It’s a gothic fairy tale masquerading as a survival-horror game, and while this represents a fresh vibe for the franchise, it’s not an unwelcome evolution.
 The characters and enemies in Village are full of life — even when they’re decidedly undead — and Capcom has put a delicious twist on the idea of vampires, werewolves, sea creatures, giants and creepy dolls.
 The game retains its horror, puzzle and action roots, and it has Umbrella Corporation’s fingerprints all over it.
 On PS5, the game is gorgeous and it plays nicely with the DualSense controller, adding haptic feedback to weapons and terrifying situations alike.
 It simply feels like developers had fun with this one, and so will you.

+And yep, this is the one with Lady Dimitrescu.
+It’s also the only Resident Evil game that’s available on PlayStation VR2, and it’s one of the best — and most horrific — experiences that system has to offer.
+Go on, strap in. — J.C.

-Read our full review of Returnal
+Read our full Returnal review

-Returnal is a third-person action game, a roguelite, a bullet-hell shooter and very hard, perhaps not in that order.
-The setup is basically that you’re stuck in a death loop, but you’re aware of it, and must learn the patterns and weaknesses of enemies — and master your own — in order to progress.
-As Devindra Hardwar explains, it leans heavily on the dark sci-fi of Alien, Edge of Tomorrow and Event Horizon but makes something new and unique in the process.
+Returnal is a third-person action game, a roguelike, a bullet-hell shooter and an extreme challenge, but perhaps not in that order.
+The setup is basically that you’re stuck in a death loop, but you’re aware of it and must learn the patterns and weaknesses of enemies — while mastering your own — in order to progress.
+As Devindra Hardwar explains, it leans heavily on the dark sci-fi of Alien, Edge of Tomorrow and Event Horizon, but makes something new and unique in the process.

-It’s made by the team behind Resogun, Nex Machina and Super Stardust HD, and you can tell, for better or worse.
-As you’d expect from a team that’s spent the past decades making shooters, the movement, gunplay and enemy attack patterns are incredibly well tuned.
-But on the flipside, from a studio used to smaller productions, the complexity and ambition of Returnal leads to a lack of polish that some may find unacceptable in a $70 game.
-If you can look past that, there’s a hell of a game waiting for you here.
+It’s made by Housemarque — the studio behind Resogun, Nex Machina and Super Stardust HD — and as you’d expect from a team that’s spent decades making arcade shooters, Returnal’s movement, gunplay and enemy attack patterns are incredibly well tuned.

-Sekiro: Shadows Die Twice isn't just another Dark Souls game.
-FromSoftware's samurai adventure is a departure from that well-established formula, replacing slow, weighty combat and gothic despair for stealth, grappling hooks and swift swordplay.
-Oh, and while it's still a difficult game, it's a lot more accessible than Souls games — you can even pause it!
-The result of all these changes is something that's still instantly recognizable as a FromSoftware title, but it's its own thing, and it's very good.
-While the game has yet to receive a proper PS5 upgrade, the extra grunt of Sony’s next-gen console does allow the game to finally run at a locked 60fps — something the PS4 Pro couldn’t handle.
+Tchia is an excellent introduction to the 3D open-world format for younger games.
+While there are a few fairly harrowing plot points, the game has limited combat and many secrets to discover across a stunning New Caledonia-inspired archipelago.You play as the titular character, a young girl who goes in search of her kidnapped father.
+Tchia has a powerful soul-jumping ability at her disposal.
+This lets her take control of various animals and inanimate objects.
+You can take to the skies as a bird or rampage through waters as a shark.
+This is a real charmer, and it's one that the whole family can enjoy together. — K.H.

+You know how, at the beginning of most 2D platformers, the character can only walk to the right?
+There may be a little bit of the level to the character’s left, but it generally just ends after a few steps, forcing the player to turn around and travel on the correct path, to the right.
+I know this to be a truth about game design, but I still start every one of these titles by going left first, just in case.